This is a wonderful addition to our yard.

-For Broom Sedge to grow, it has to have full sun, with dry conditions, and barren soil, (clay, sand, gravel, or rocky material), although partial shade is ok.
+For Broom Sedge to grow, it has to have full sun, with dry conditions and barren soil (clay, sand, gravel, or rocky material), although partial shade is ok.
 It has a C4 metabolism, which enables it to withstand hot and dry conditions.
 It grows best in dry fields, thin woods, and high shores of ponds.

-Broom Sedge is excellent for wildlife, as it works as a cover for small wildlife, and as nesting material for many types of wildlife.
+Broom Sedge is Excellent for Wildlife, as it Works as a Cover for Small Wildlife and as Nesting Material for many Types of Wildlife

 It does most of its growth from early summer through early fall.
-During this time the grass has a reddish-orange hue.
+During this time, the grass has a reddish-orange hue.
 As the blades are coming out, they are lights to medium green.
 When the grass is more dormant, it turns into a tawny brown color.
-In the winter, the seeds have fine little hairs that catch the sunlight and are evenly distributed along the stems.
+In the winter, the seeds have fine tiny hairs that catch the sunlight and are evenly distributed along the stems.
 If you have Broom Sedge, you will see many birds, butterflies, and bumblebees.
 Broom Sedge is like no other; it had small green leaves that can be sharp and pointed if rubbed up against.
-This plant looks excellent planted around a pond, lake or stream and loves water.
+This plant looks excellent planted around a pond, lake, or stream and loves water.
 The Broom Sedge flows in the wind.
 The roots are shallow and grow in clusters or clumps and enjoy moist, wet soil.